After delay, Israel allows vaccines into Hamas-run Gaza

 Israel has launched one of the world’s most successful vaccination programs, inoculating more than a third of its population of 9.3 million since December.

-Still, Israel provided 2,000 doses of the Moderna vaccine to the PA earlier this month, allowing it to begin vaccinating medical workers, and the PA says it independently acquired another 10,000 doses of the Sputnik V vaccine.
-It would need Israel’s permission to transfer them to Gaza.
+Still, Israel provided 2,000 doses of the Moderna vaccine to the PA earlier this month, allowing it to begin vaccinating medical workers, and the PA says it independently acquired 10,000 doses of the Sputnik V vaccine.
+The PA administers parts of the Israeli-occupied West Bank and coordinates with Israel on security and other matters.

 Hamas is believed to be holding two captives, an Israeli of Ethiopian descent who entered Gaza shortly after the 2014 war and an Arab Bedouin citizen of Israel.
 In exchange, Hamas is likely to demand the release of a large number of Palestinian prisoners held by Israel, including individuals implicated in deadly attacks.